 About MCO-010

-Current gene therapies are aimed to treat patients with specific gene mutation in outer retinal cells, while ambient-light activatable MCO optogenetic monotherapy targeting abundant inner retinal neurons has the potential to restore vision lost due to advanced RP, with degenerated outer retinal cells.
-MCO-010 (sonpiretigene isteparvovec, suspension for intravitreal injection) is the only broadband, fast, and most-light sensitive opsin currently in clinical trials.
-With bipolar cell targeting via mGluR6 promoter-enhancer, the MCO-010 expression cassette is designed for restoring high quality vision in real-world environments.
+Current gene therapies aim to treat patients with specific genetic mutations and are further limited in advanced diseases with degenerated outer retina cells.
+Ambient-light activatable MCO optogenetic monotherapy targets abundant inner retinal neurons and has the potential to restore vision permanently lost due to advanced RP.
+MCO-010 (sonpiretigene isteparvovec, suspension for intravitreal injection) is the only broadband, fast, and highly light-sensitive opsin currently in clinical trials.
+With bipolar cell targeting via mGluR6 promoter-enhancer, the MCO-010 expression cassette is designed for restoring high-quality vision in real-world environments.
 The proprietary AAV2 vector allows robust transduction of MCO-010 in bipolar cells upon intravitreal injection.
-The Phase 1/2 trial of MCO-010 in advanced RP patients demonstrated improvement in vision-guided mobility, shape discrimination and visual acuity.
-A significant proportion of patients treated with MCO-010 in Phase 2b RESTORE trial exhibited improvements in functional vision assessed by vision-guided mobility, shape discrimination and visual acuity, along with a favorable safety profile.
+The Phase 1/2a study of MCO-010 in advanced RP patients demonstrated favorable safety and dose-dependent improvement in visual acuity.

 About Nanoscope Therapeutics Inc.

-Nanoscope Therapeutics is developing gene-agnostic, sight restoring optogenetic therapies for the millions of patients blinded by retinal degenerative diseases, for which no cure exists.
-The company’s lead asset, MCO-010, recently reported topline results from the RESTORE Phase 2b multicenter, randomized, double-masked, sham-controlled clinical trial in the U.S. for retinitis pigmentosa (NCT04945772).
-The company has also fully enrolled a Phase 2 STARLIGHT trial of MCO-010 therapy in Stargardt patients (NCT05417126).
-MCO-010 has received FDA Fast Track designations and FDA orphan drug designations for both RP and Stargardt.
-Preclinical assets include non-viral laser delivered MCO-020 gene therapy for geographic atrophy.
+Nanoscope Therapeutics is developing gene-agnostic, sight-restoring optogenetic therapies for the millions of patients blinded by inherited retinal diseases, for which no cure exists.
+The company’s lead asset, MCO-010, recently completed the RESTORE Phase 2b multicenter, randomized, double-masked, sham-controlled clinical trial in the U.S. for retinitis pigmentosa (NCT04945772).
+The company has also recently completed the Phase 2 STARLIGHT trial of MCO-010 therapy in patients with Stargardt disease (NCT05417126).
+MCO-010 has received FDA fast-track designations and FDA orphan drug designations for both RP and Stargardt disease.
+Preclinical assets include non-viral laser-delivered MCO-020 gene therapy for GA due to AMD.

 Investor Contact: